 Plain mirrors are an excellent way of making a bathroom look brighter and larger that it is.
 A mirrored wall can add extra dimension to any bathroom.
 The careful placement of any mirror can transform a bathroom into a brighter larger space.

-If you require any further help or advice on bathroom lighting, please contact us for friendly, honest and down to earth advice.
+If you require any further help in selecting your bathroom lighting, please contact us for friendly, honest and down to earth advice.